 About 80% of people with MS experience fatigue or unexplained exhaustion.

-Sometimes, the cause of fatigue relates to another symptom of MS. For example, people with bladder dysfunction may get insufficient sleep because they have to wake to go to the bathroom throughout the night.
+Sometimes, the cause of fatigue relates to another symptom of MS. For example, people with bladder dysfunction may get insufficient sleep because they have to wake often to go to the bathroom.

-People with MS who have nocturnal muscle spasms may not sleep well either, leaving them feeling tired during the day.
+People with MS who have nocturnal muscle spasms may not sleep well, leaving them tired during the day.
 MS can also increase the risk of depression, which can cause fatigue.

 Another type of fatigue that seems to be unique to MS is called lassitude.
-A person may be experiencing lassitude if their fatigue:
+A person may experience lassitude if their fatigue:

 • occurs daily